JetBrains/godot-support/gdscript/CONTRIBUTING.md

 - Php code
-under `php` folder are few Php files - those are generators used for SDK generation (parsing Godot's source .xml into plugin's .gd) and few (2 I think) .kt files used for checking Annotations and Operations (like if you can sum String with Int)
+under `php` folder are few Php files - those are generators used for SDK generation (parsing Godot's source .xml into plugin's .gd) and 2 .gdconf files used for checking Annotations and Operations (like if you can sum String with Int and what resulting type would be)

 - Makefile
-This is used for generating mentioned .kt files for Annotations and Operations & copying Godot's icons to have same visuals for completion of Classes, line markers and so on.
+This is used for copying Godot's icons to have same visuals for completion of Classes, line markers and so on.
 Later should be added into .gitlab-ci to update it with each new Godot's release